 In February 2013, the Partnership agreed to settle the class action lawsuit for \$525,000.
 The amount was accrued as of June 30, 2013 and is included as part of "Accounts payable and accrued liabilities" in the Consolidated Balance Sheet.
 Prism Hotels L.P. agreed to reimburse the Partnership for 50% of the total amount of the settlement and pay up to \$300,000 of legal fees and defense costs incurred in defense of the lawsuit.
 During fiscal 2013, the Partnership incurred legal costs of \$365,000 associated with the lawsuit, of which Prism agreed to pay \$300,000 in accordance with the agreement.
 The amount due to Prism at June 30, 2013 for the management fee was applied against the receivable for the reimbursement of the settlement and legal costs.
 The Partnership insurance carrier awarded \$225,000 in insurance proceeds as a result of a claim related to the settlement.
-Of the total proceeds, 50%, or \$112,500, was allocated to the Partnership was offset against the related legal expense included as part of "General and administrative" expenses in the statements of income and partners' accumulated deficit.
+Of the total proceeds, 50%, or \$112,500, was allocated to the Partnership and the remaining amount was allocated to Prism.
+The insurance reimbursement awarded to the Partnership was offset against the related legal expense included as part of "General and administrative" expenses in the statements of income and partners' accumulated deficit.
 During the year ended June 30, 2014 the Partnership paid the entire settlement of \$525,000.